alistairwgillespie/wmw_deep_playlist_generator/REPORT.md

 |-- REPORT.md # Project Report
 ```

+#### Data Preprocessing

 The dataset was prepared in a way to ensure that each track was mapped to the following track it precedes in the respective WMW volumes.
 The green boxes in Figure 2 show this mapping as the model moves vertically and to the right.
 This was executed by mirroring the features of each track, shifting the data by a single position backwards, and lastly, mapping the tracks to original track dataset.
 A StandardScaler was used to standardize the feature set and ensure that the model does not bias a particular feature due to variance.
+These steps were carried out in the '2_Feature_Engineering.ipynb' notebook.

- A PlaylistDataset class was built to serve as an iterable over the dataset.
+Next, a PlaylistDataset class was built to serve as an iterable over the dataset.
 A DataLoader was then used to fetch batches - equivalent to the size of a playlist - from a PlaylistDataset object during training time.
 A fixed-sequence of 12 tracks was used instead of a variable-sequence for simplicity.
 The reason for this being that WMW volumes to date have ranged from 12 tracks, all the way up to 16 tracks.
+Future iterations of this project will likely account for variable-length sequences.

+#### Modelling & Learning

 The Mean Absolute Error - alternatively called the L1Loss in PyTorch - was selected to evaluate the performance of each model during training time.
-For test time, the resulting playlist was evaluated by listening to it on Spotify.
-MAE served as an indicator of the model fit to the data.
-It is worth noting that, ideally, a little bit of error is tolerable given it could enable "creativity" or new and unique track selections during playlist creation.
-However, the true indicator of performance is the listening experience, as a result, each playlist was "tested" in the living room of our house by my housemates and I. This was simply a qualitative analysis.
+MAE was used over Mean Squared Error (MSE) because it is more robust to outliers since it does not raise to the power of 2.
+MAE served as the loss function for the model.
+It is worth noting that, a little bit of error is tolerable given it could enable model "creativity" or the ability to suggest unique track selections during playlist creation.
+However, the true indicator of performance is the listening experience, as a result, each playlist was "tested" in the living room of our house by my housemates and I.

 <p align="center">
   <img src="img/mae.png">